IGDERZEN-Zakaria/Kubernetes/README.md

 - One Service per Port ( Later we will be seeing One Ingress and Multiple Services attached to it)
 - If Node IP Address changes then we have a problem
-- Cloud solutions like GKS & EKS offers scaling up and down so that if we lose a Node and new One is created
+- Cloud solutions like GKS & EKS offers scaling up and down so that if we lose a Node a new One is created

 After adding the NodePort Service to the customer-deployment.yml